zilishen/documentation/content/nginx/deployment-guides/amazon-web-services/high-availability-keepalived.md

 ---
+description: Create a highly available active-passive deployment of NGINX Plus on AWS with a solution combining keepalived and the AWS Elastic IP address feature.
+docs: DOCS-445
+doctypes:
+- task
 title: Active-Passive HA for NGINX Plus on AWS Using Elastic IP Addresses
-description: Create a highly available active-passive deployment of NGINX Plus on AWS with a solution combining keepalived and the AWS Elastic IP address feature.
+toc: true
 weight: 200
-doctypes: ["task"]
-toc: true
-docs: "DOCS-445"
 ---